pgeu/pgeu-system/docs/confreg/schedule.md

 :    The full name of the speaker, as shown on the schedule.

 Twittername
-:    The twitter handle fo the speaker, if any.
+:    The twitter handle of the speaker, if any.

 Company
 :    The company of the speaker.